psychemedia/sin-eater-resources/src/_history_nandq.md

 https://archive.org/details/sim_notes-and-queries_1877-04-21_7_173/page/n1/mode/2up Notes and Queries  1877-04-21: Vol 7 Iss 173 p303-305

-The Story of "Notes and Aquries"
+The Story of "Notes and Queries"

 *(Concluded from p.
 223)

-My sixth number opened with an interesting account of "Monmouth's As,", forwarded with charactersitic kindness by the late Earl of Shaftesbury, in reply to the inquiry for information on the subject made by Mr. Bruce in the opening number.
+My sixth number opened with an interesting account of "Monmouth's Ash", forwarded with charactersitic kindness by the late Earl of Shaftesbury, in reply to the inquiry for information on the subject made by Mr. Bruce in the opening number.

 But "dear old Lord Shaftesbury," as he is still affectionately called by those who had the good fortune to serve under him, was not the first peer who contributed to "N. & Q.," althugh he was the first whose name appeared in its columns.